 He was not disappointed.
 When he was less than a Bocce ball's roll to his home's entrance, the wooden door burst open, swinging precariously on ancient hinges.
-A slight gangly boy, wearing ragged clothes, raced out the door.
-All arms and legs, the slight boy rushed like a whirlwind to Rocco who waited with extended arms.
-Once there he jumped into his father's rain-drenched, outstretched arms, almost tumbling him into the mud.
-The boy's coarse homespun shirt, now wet, felt rough, though happily familiar to Rocco's cheek.
+A slight gangly boy wearing ragged clothes raced out the door.
+All arms and legs, the excited child rushed like a whirlwind to Rocco who waited with much bravado.
+Once there, he jumped into his father's rain-drenched, outstretched arms, almost tumbling him into the mud.
+The boy's coarse homespun shirt, now wet, felt rough though happily familiar to Rocco's stubble cheek.
 Rocco hugged his son tightly, caressing his matted hair.